Codecademy/docs/content/kotlin/concepts/serialization/terms/decodeFromString/decodeFromString.md

   - 'Libraries'
   - 'JSON'
   - 'Strings'
-Catalog Content:
+CatalogContent:
   - 'learn-kotlin'
   - 'paths/computer-science'
 ---

-The **`decodeFromString()`** function is provided by the Kotlin Serialization library.
-It is used for deserializing data from a string representation (typically in JSON format) into a Kotlin object.
+The **`.decodeFromString()`** function is provided by the Kotlin Serialization library which is used for deserializing data from a string representation (JSON format) into a Kotlin object.

 ## Syntax